farkon00/binarian/std_docs.md

   ## math_to_int
   Return type : int

-  Regular to_int works like floor, this funtion uses standart mathematical way to round number with decimal point to integer.
+  Regular to_int works like floor, this funtion uses standard mathematical way to round number with decimal point to integer.

   Arguments :
   * val : object